Tips: Once You Have Loans

 Consolidation, which combines your previous loan(s) into one new loan, offers a quicker path out of default.
 Consolidation can lower your monthly payment by giving you a longer period of time (up to 30 years) to repay your loans.

 When you consolidate, the default for your old loans will stay on your credit report for up to seven years.
 Collection fees of up to 18.5 percent of the unpaid loan balance may be added into your new consolidation loan.
-Consolidating your loans will cause you to lose credit for any payments made toward PSLF or certain loan discharges.
+You can learn more about the pros and cons of consolidating your loans at StudentAid.gov.

 Once you rehabilitate or consolidate your loan, consider an income-driven repayment plan option.

-Student Loan Holders Who Are Behind On Payments
+Student Loan Borrowers Who Are Behind On Payments

 • If you need immediate help, deferment and forbearance allow you to temporarily stop making payments on your loans.
 In most cases, the interest will still accrue.
 If making your monthly loan payments is a struggle, enrolling in an income-driven repayment plan may be more affordable in the long run than deferment or forbearance.